Abnormal Return: Definition, Causes, Example

 Identifying Opportunities

-Positive abnormal returns (excess returns) can indicate that an investment has outpaced expectations, potentially signalling an undervalued stock or a smart investment strategy.
+Positive abnormal returns (excess returns) can indicate that an investment has outpaced expectations, potentially signaling an undervalued stock or a smart investment strategy.
 By assessing companies with consistent positive AR, investors can potentially uncover hidden gems with high growth potential.

 Evaluating Performance